Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

 - Causing material damage (tearing a notebook, breaking glasses, etc).

-Some innocent actions may seem to be childish antics, but more often than not, it translates into bullying.
+Some innocent actions may seem childish, but more often than not, it translates into bullying.
 Pay attention to whether your child is a school bully.
-You may find it even difficult to imagine, but not all children behave the same at home ss the do at school.
+You may find it difficult to imagine, but not all children behave the same at home as at school.
 While your child is still young, teach him good things, like kindness, so that he grows into a good person.

 You may find more information about “why does bullying happen” on Quora spaces.